ZeeshanKhan-07/SimpliFind/README.md

-#SimpliFind: AI-Powered YouTube Comment Discovery
-Revolutionizing how you discover and analyze YouTube comments with cutting-edge AI-powered search technology.
+🔎 SimpliFind: AI-Powered YouTube Comment Discovery Revolutionizing how you discover and analyze YouTube comments with cutting-edge AI-powered search technology.
 SimpliFind goes beyond simple keyword searches, using semantic understanding to find the most relevant conversations and insights buried in millions of comments.

 ✨ Project Highlights